Asia Inc earnings: China slowdown and Southeast Asia boom

 Southeast Asia is faring better, with companies in Singapore, the Philippines and Malaysia holding firm.

-Analysts have raised earnings estimates for hotel owner CDL Hospitality Trusts (CDLT.SI), shopping mall developer CapitaMalls Asia CMAL.SI and property developer City Developments (CTDM.SI).
+Analysts have raised earnings estimates for hotel owner CDL Hospitality Trusts, shopping mall developer CapitaMalls Asia and property developer City Developments.

-Southeast Asian markets have been the flavor of the year, with Vietnam, the Philippines and Thailand figuring among the world’s best performing stock markets in the first half.
+Southeast Asian markets have been the flavour of the year, with Vietnam, the Philippines and Thailand figuring among the world’s best performing stock markets in the first half.

 In the first quarter, the Philippine economy grew 6.4 percent year-on-year, second only to China among Asian economies, and President Benigno Aquino told Reuters last week he expected the pace to accelerate in the second quarter.